 if necessary, have their request for access determined through arbitration by the Australian Competition and Consumer Commission (ACCC).

 A party wanting access to a particular service may apply to the Council to have the service 'declared'.
 The Council considers the application before forwarding a recommendation to the designated Minister, who decides whether to declare the service.
 The Minister's decision may be appealed to the Australian Competition Tribunal.
-The Council cannot recommend that a service be declared unless it is affirmatively satisfied that all of the five criteria in section 44G(2) of the Competition and Consumer Act 2010 (Cth) are met.
+The Council cannot recommend that a service be declared unless it is affirmatively satisfied that all of the four criteria in section 44CA of the Competition and Consumer Act 2010 (Cth) are met.